 Best Activity Trackers

-Besides all the basic fitness metrics that you can track, you can also assess your sleep and heart rate.
-Granted the heart rate monitor is not the greatest, it still gives you the capability of doing so.
+Besides all the necessary fitness metrics that you can track, you can also assess your sleep and heart rate.
+Granted the heart rate monitor is not the greatest; it still gives you the capability of doing so.

 All on the OLED display, which is not too large or too small, you can tap to see all the metrics and stats you want to see; in addition to times and notifications from your synced devices.

 Thanks to the refreshed rate of the heart rate monitor, the battery life of the Fitbit Alta is improved.
 On a single charge, this tracker can last up to seven days without needing another one.

 Integrated into the tracker is Bluetooth technology and what this allows for you is to sync any device that also has Bluetooth technology.
 Thus, if you sync your smartphone, you could receive calls, texts, and notifications straight from the Alta.